What are the advantages of taking a SIM Only plan ?

 Are SIM Only plans 4G ( superfast data ) enabled?

 What is a SIM technically ?

-In simple terms, your SIM is a key you can use to get on to the network of the phone company you choose.
+A SIM is a Subscriber Identity Module.
+It’s a key you can use to get on to the network of the phone company you choose.
 Since the phone company knows it’s your key specifically ( that it belongs to you ) it / they can charge you for using the network.

 The rules they have in place might be far less stringent than those you would have to oblige in order to be provided a phone.
 However, providing a SIM to you does still represent a credit risk to the phone company.
 In theory, some customers could take out a SIM only plan, go overseas and run up roaming bills for thousands of dollars which represent a real cost to the phone company.
 A credit check is required to minimise the risk.